- A-Z Policy Manual

 iii.
 Late written appeals will not be considered.

 b.
-The written appeal must include all evidence that the allegedly aggrieved entity wants the university to consider, including copies of any relevant documents.
+The written appeal must include all evidence that the aggrieved entity wants the university to consider, and all documents that detail the merits of the appeal including copies of any relevant documents (including certified true documents if required).
 Failure to include any reason for the appeal or any evidence in support of it will constitute a final, knowing, and voluntary waiver of the right to assert such reason or evidence.

 a.
-The university Vice President for Finance and Administration or that person’s designee has the authority to decide written appeals for the university under this Sec.
-5.16.
+The university Vice President for Finance and Administration or that person’s designee has the authority to decide written appeals for the university under this section.

 b.
-In deciding appeals under this Sec.
-5.16, the Vice President for Finance and Administration or designee will consider the contents of the written appeal and the university’s procurement records pertinent to the appeal.
-The Vice President for Finance and Administration or designee, in his or her sole discretion, also may confer with and seek advice from university procurement staff or university legal counsel about any factual, policy, or legal issues raised by the written appeal.
+In deciding appeals under this section, the Vice President for Finance and Administration or designee will consider the contents of the written appeal and the university’s procurement records pertinent to the appeal.
+The Vice President for Finance and Administration or their designee, in their sole discretion, also may confer with and seek advice from university procurement staff or university legal counsel about any factual, policy, or legal issues raised by the written appeal.

 d.
 The final written order may affirm, reverse, or modify the university’s decision or action at issue in whole or in part.